• Jul 22, 2025

 • Best Time to Visit: March- June, September-December.

-The Triund Trek is one of the super famous weekend trips in North India, and it truly is the perfect hike if you are starting.
-The main headquarters of the Dalai Lama is in McLeod Ganj.
+The Triund Trek is one of the most famous weekend trips in North India, and it truly is the perfect hike if you are just starting out.
+The Dalai Lama's main headquarters is in McLeod Ganj.
 You could see the Kangra valley falling behind you on the climb, and the grand Dhauladhar before you stood tall.
-Triund is a great place when a person wants to touch the Himalayas but not to go too far or too high.
+Triund is a great place for someone who wants to touch the Himalayas without going too far or too high.
 The sunset view of Triund is magical, and it is possible to spend the night under a sky full of stars.

 Highlights:

-• Nearby normal tourist areas of the type of hill stations, such as Dharamshala.
+• Nearby normal tourist areas of the hill-station type, such as Dharamshala.

 • Perfect weekend trip.